argonautproject/scheduling/pages/provider-scheduling.md

 ---

-## Cancelling/Rescheduling appointments
+## Canceling/Rescheduling appointments

 The practitioner or patient may elect to cancel or reschedule an existing appointment.
-Rescheduling is a two step process of cancelling and rebooking a new appointment.
+Rescheduling is a two step process of canceling and rebooking a new appointment.

-{% include img.html img="diagrams/Slide25.png" caption="Figure 1: Cancelling/Rescheduling appointment" %}
+{% include img.html img="diagrams/Slide25.png" caption="Figure 1: Canceling/Rescheduling appointment" %}

-Usage and examples are described in the [Patient Use Cases](patient-scheduling.html#cancellingrescheduling-appointments).
+Usage and examples are described in the [Patient Use Cases](patient-scheduling.html#cancelingrescheduling-appointments).

 ## Releasing holds